CheickPaul/Finance-Python-Learning-Portfolio/Yale-financial-markets/module_5/lesson_8_fair_value_futures_contracts.md

 ## 3. Z-score of the Spread

-A statistical tool to measure whether the 10Y–30Y spread is “abnormal.”
+* A statistical tool to measure whether the 10Y–30Y spread is “abnormal.”
+* Formula:

 \[
 Z = \frac{Spread_t - \mu_{Spread}}{\sigma_{Spread}}